rhysco8/CV/README.md

 #### Thrives under pressure

-Working at Boom + managing a furniture showroom on a weekend bank holiday at sofa.com - turnover of £150k+ against standard £30k
+Working at Boom, creating content on the fly + managing a furniture showroom on a weekend bank holiday at sofa.com - turnover of £150k+ against standard £30k

 ## Education